glncy/ExpoApp/README.md

 │   ├── types/ (contains all the types of the app)
 │   ├── utils/ (contains all the utilities)
 │   ├── app.tsx (the root component of the app)
-│   └── index.tsx (configuration file of the app)
+│   └── config.ts (configuration file of the app)
 ├── .env.example (.env example file)
 ├── .eslintrc.js (eslint configuration file)
 ├── .eslintignore (eslint ignore file)